 Some rooms pose more of a challenge than others, so they tend to require more focus.
 Slips and falls, burns, inaccessible storage and use, and tight spaces are challenges that thoughtful design can overcome.

-Kitchen Universal Design Ideas
+Aging in Place Kitchen Design Ideas

 - Slip-proof flooring